aw1442/School_District_Analysis/README.md

 In summary, there are four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

 1. The district summary is affected by the average math score dropping 0.1
-2. Thomas High School's average math score dropped 0.06, average reading core gained 0.05, passing math percentage gained 0.09%, passing reading percentage dropped 0.29%, and overall passing percntage dropped 0.31%, with the same number 2 ranking
+2. Thomas High School's average math score dropped 0.06, average reading core gained 0.05, passing math percentage gained 0.09%, passing reading percentage dropped 0.29%, and overall passing percentage dropped 0.31%, with the same number 2 ranking
 3. There was a 6% decrease in % passing math, a 7% decrease in % passing reading, and a 7% decrease in % overall passing in the $630-644 spending range
 4. For medium-sized schools (1,000-2,000), the % passing math, % passing reading, and % overall passing dropped 6% each